Koko's Mac II: A Preliminary Report

 thinking about the possibility of empowering Koko to control her environment.

-Could our engineers make it possible for the Mac to control the lighting in
+Could our engineers make it possible for the Mac to control the lighting

 Koko's room so that Koko could control lighting herself?
-Could she learn how
+Could she learn

 to operate the interface they designed?
 Could Koko control her curtains,

 raising and lowering them at will?
-Currently she orders around researchers to
+Currently she orders around researchers

 do these tasks for her - would she perform them herself if she could?